TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 42/Job 42.15.md

 ---

-And in all the land were no women found so fair as the daughters of Job: and their father gave them inheritance among their brethren.
+In all the land were no women found so beautiful as the daughters of Job.
+Their father gave them an inheritance among their brothers.